Killuaa27/h-k-p-CoherenceVerifier/README.md

 # h-k-p-CoherenceVerifier

-Python script to verify h-k-p Coherence.
+Python script to verify h-k-p Coherence for Data protection and privacy exam

 ## Usage